ovh/docs/pages/web/hosting/faq-web_hosting/guide.en-gb.md

 Then check out the [current events on our infrastructure](https://www.status-ovhcloud.com/).
 If all of your services are active and are not affected by any incidents or maintenance, please carry out a more in-depth diagnostic.

-### What do I do if, after my website has been put online, the OVHcloud ‘Website under construction’ page remains displayed?
+### What do I do if, after my website has been put online, the OVHcloud "Website under construction" page remains displayed?

 ![site_en_construction](images/site_en_construction.png){.thumbnail}

-When you install a web hosting plan, OVHcloud implements this page as an `index.html` file, contained in your FTP server’s `www` folder.
+When you install a web hosting plan, OVHcloud implements this page as an **index.html** file, contained in your `www` FTP server’s folder.

-This file is automatically disabled when you create your 1-click [module](https://docs.ovh.com/fr/hosting/modules-en-1-clic/).
+This file is automatically disabled when you create your [1-click module](https://docs.ovh.com/gb/en/hosting/web_hosting_web_hosting_modules/).

-If you have chosen [to install your website manually](https://docs.ovh.com/fr/hosting/mutualise-installer-manuellement-mon-cms/), [log in to your FTP](https://docs.ovh.com/fr/hosting/connexion-espace-stockage-ftp-hebergement-web/) space and rename it to `index.html.old`.
+If you have chosen [to install your website manually](https://docs.ovh.com/gb/en/hosting/hosting_install_your_cms_manually/), [log in to your FTP space](https://docs.ovh.com/gb/en/hosting/log-in-to-storage-ftp-web-hosting/) and rename it to `index.html.old`.

 ### What do I do if my website appears on a xxxxx.cluster0xx.hosting.ovh.net-type website?

 ![url-cluster](images/url-cluster.png){.thumbnail}

 There are two scenarios.
-Either your website was created with this web address, or it appeared following a modification.
+Either your website was created with this web address or it appeared following a modification.

 #### Scenario 1: your website has been created with a xxxxx.cluster0xx.hosting.ovh.net URL

 > [!warning]
 >
 > Deleting a database, like deleting a 1-click module, is permanent.
 It also **deletes backups** of the data concerned.
 Before deleting your website on the OVHcloud hosting plan, **ensure that you are able to recreate it identically**.
-If you are unsure about the changes to be made, contact your webmaster or one of our [partners](https://partner.ovhcloud.com/fr/directory/).
+If you are unsure about the changes to be made, contact your webmaster or one of our [partners](https://partner.ovhcloud.com/en-gb/directory/) about it.
 >

-In the first case, after you have completed all the necessary backups, delete your module in the `Hosting` section of the OVHcloud Control Panel:
+In the first case, after you have completed all the necessary backups, delete your module in the `Hosting plans` section of the OVHcloud Control Panel:

 ![delete_a_module](images/delete_a_module.png){.thumbnail}